 - Consider issues that could result in slowed valve/damper operation. - Ensure that heat tracing, insulation, lagging and wind breaks are designed to maintain water temperature (in those lines with standing water) at or above 40 degrees ambient temperature, taking into account the accelerated heat loss due to wind. - Evaluate piping insulation and correct deficiencies that may allow water infiltration which would result in freezing during cold weather. - Install heated blankets on critical water lines as required to prevent freezing. - Place thermometers in rooms containing equipment sensitive to cold and in freeze protection enclosures to ensure that temperature is being maintained above freezing and to determine the need for additional heaters or other freeze protection devices.
-Pre-position heaters in known problem areas. - Evaluate whether there is sufficient electrical circuits and capacity to operate portable heaters, and perform preventive maintenance on all portable heaters prior to cold weather. - Install temporary heaters and ducting as required to prevent the formation of ice and snow on the surface of air inlet filters. - Provide adequate inventory of parts and supplies needed for cold weather operation. - Drain any non-critical service water lines in anticipation of severe cold weather.

-o Maintain Substation Equipment:

-- Ensure that the SF6 gas in breakers and metering and other electrical equipment is at the correct pressure and temperature to operate safely during extreme cold, and also perform annual maintenance that tests SF6 breaker heaters and supporting circuitry to assure that they are functional. - Maintain the operation of power transformers in cold temperatures by checking heaters in the control cabinets, verifying that main tank oil levels are appropriate for the actual oil temperature, checking bushing oil levels, and checking the nitrogen pressure if necessary. - Determine the ambient temperature to which equipment, including fire protection systems, is protected (taking into account the accelerated cooling effect of wind), and ensure that temperature requirements are met during operations.
+Pre-position heaters in known problem areas. - Evaluate whether there is sufficient electrical circuits and capacity to operate portable heaters, and perform preventive maintenance on all portable heaters prior to cold weather. - Install temporary heaters and ducting as required to prevent the formation of ice and snow on the surface of air inlet filters. - Provide adequate inventory of parts and supplies needed for cold weather operation. - Drain any non-critical service water lines in anticipation of severe cold weather. - Store lube oil and greases for mechanical equipment necessary to support generation in heated locations not exposed to weather. - Protect and heat areas with lead acid batteries or other batteries and UPS systems in locations that need to be protected from weather. - o Maintain Substation Equipment: - Ensure that the SF6 gas in breakers and metering and other electrical equipment is at the correct pressure and temperature to operate safely during extreme cold, and also perform annual maintenance that tests SF6 breaker heaters and supporting circuitry to assure that they are functional. - Maintain the operation of power transformers in cold temperatures by checking heaters in the control cabinets, verifying that main tank oil levels are appropriate for the actual oil temperature, checking bushing oil levels, and checking the nitrogen pressure if necessary. - Determine the ambient temperature to which equipment, including fire protection systems, is protected (taking into account the accelerated cooling effect of wind), and ensure that temperature requirements are met during operations.

-· Fuel and environmental preparation:
+Fuel and environmental preparation: